OSGeo/OSGeoLive-doc/quickstart/viking_quickstart.rst

 my version GPSBabel with gpspoint write support (or use the GPSBabel program itself to download and translate at once.)

-2) Open up viking and use File -> Open GPS Data to open the gpspoint file.
+2) Open up viking and use :menuselection:`File --> Open GPS Data` to open the gpspoint file.
 Viking will try to change its viewing area to the center of the layer (file) but sometimes if you have waypoints and tracks which are very far apart you won't see anything.
 If this is the case, expand the layer (on the Layers Panel to the left), then expand "Waypoints", find a waypoint and right-click on it and click "Goto".

-3) Now add a map layer ( Layers -> New Map Layer ), choose a suitable cache directory where you would like to store your tracks and click OK.
+3) Now add a map layer (:menuselection:`Layers --> New Map Layer`), choose a suitable cache directory where you would like to store your tracks and click OK.
 Zoom to a comfortable level (I suggest 4 mpp) by clicking the left and right mouse buttons on the gray area where your tracks are.
-Now from the menu choose Tools -> Map Download, Click where you would like to download a map.
+Now from the menu choose :menuselection:`Tools --> Map Download`, Click where you would like to download a map.
 Regardless of what tool you are using, the middle mouse button always pans.

 4) You will notice the maps are being drawn on top of the tracks, which is